| | Description | Data sources | Potential uses | Limitations | Further information

 Description

-This map illustrates the annual solar radiation in Alberta over the 30-year period from 1971 to 2000.
-A 30-year period is used to describe the present climate since it is enough time to filter out short-term fluctuations but is not dominated by any long-term trend in the climate.
+The data represents the annual solar radiation in Alberta over the 30-year period from 1971 to 2000.
+A 30-year period is use to describe the present climate since it is enough time to filter out short-term fluctuation by is not dominated by any long-term trend in the climate.

 Data Sources

-The synoptic weather stations, which collect weather data over a broad area at a single given time, collect data to measure solar radiation.
+The synoptic weather stations, which collect weather data over a broad area at a single given time, collect data.
 These stations report near real-time (hourly, 6-hourly and daily) automated weather information used to prepare weather forecasts and in calculating climatic information.
-Few Alberta stations measure solar radiation, therefore, calculation of the likely values between the points (stations) where measurements are taken is done by interpolation.
-Solar radiation was calculated for each township of Alberta using an interpolation process.
-In order to avoid the blocky appearance of townships on the map, a township generalization was produced using smoothing procedures of computer graphics software for final presentation on the map.
+Few Alberta stations measure solar radiation, therefore, calculation was needed to provide a satisfactory estimate across the province.
+Weather stations data is by Environment Canada and the United States National Climate Data Center weather stations, over the 30 years period.

 Potential Uses